Pastoral Care Committee

 Pastoral Care Mission Statement

-We are committed to responding to emergencies affecting our community by mobilizing our neighborhood care teams to assist with meals, transportation, and memorial services when needed.
-As an extension of our minister’s pastoral care presence, we identify and respond to situations in need of caring attention and are available to visit members in the hospital or other facilities, or who are unable to attend services.
+We respond to emergencies/urgencies that affect our congregants by mobilizing our UUFSD members and friends to assist with meals, transportation to healthcare appointments, and memorial services when needed.
+As an extension of our minister’s Pastoral Care presence members of the committee identify and respond to congregants in need of care and support and provide resources as needed.
+We also visit members in their home, hospital or other facilities as much as possible.

-Each Sunday, we offer confidential listening to those adjusting to change, loss, illness or death, or those who want to share in moments of joy and celebration.
+Each Sunday, a member of the Pastoral Care Committee offers confidential listening to those adjusting to change, loss, illness and other significant life stressors, or who wish to share in moments of joy and celebration.
 Through our care and commitment, we strive to build a beloved community of strength and compassion with meaningful and lasting bonds among our members.

 Candace was born and grew up in a Chicago suburb in northwest Indiana.
 She has a Bachelor’s and Master’s degrees in English from Indiana University, a Master’s degree in business from Indiana Wesleyan University, and a law degree from Indiana University School of Law in Indianapolis.
 She spent the first 20 years of her professional career in the computer field, with the highlight being the work she did on the first Space Shuttle at NASA Langley Research Center in Virginia.
 Candace’s second career began at age 50 when she became an attorney.
 She practiced civil appellate law in Indianapolis for 11 years before moving to the San Diego area in 2008.
 Candace married her partner of 30 years in August 2008 in San Diego; however, her wife died in 2011.
 Candace has a daughter, Jaime, who lives with her husband John in Boulder, Colorado, along with her grand-dog Stewart and grand-cat Charlie.
 Candace has lived in Indiana, Puerto Rico, Virginia, and California (currently Carlsbad).
 She is retired from the practice of law.
 Candace has been a Unitarian Universalist for more than 20 years, and a member of UUFSD for the last 10.
-She has served on the membership committee and the Committee on Ministry, and is currently on the Worship Committee (presently as Chair).
-She is also a Worship Associate, a Sacred Circle facilitator, and a Pastoral Care Listener.
+She has served on the Membership Committee, the Committee on Ministry, and the Worship Committee.
+She is currently a Worship Associate, a Sacred Circle facilitator, and a Pastoral Care Listener.
 Her passions include live theatre, vocal music (especially a cappella choruses), and the Chicago Cubs baseball team.

 Born and raised in Pennsylvania, Kelly migrated to the west coast in 1989.
-She is a graduate of San Diego School of Social Work as has worked as a licensed clinical social worker with the Scripps Healthcare System for the past 28 years.
+She is a graduate of San Diego School of Social Work and has worked as a licensed clinical social worker with the Scripps Healthcare System for the past 29 years.
 Kelly raised her two children at UUFSD, Katy (26) and Jake (24), both currently living in San Diego.
 Kelly met her partner, Clint Stoddard, at UUFSD and enjoys biking and hiking adventures with him and sharing the responsibilities of owning a home together.
-Kelly taught Religious Education at UUFSD for many years and has been on the UUFSD Pastoral Care Team for the past five years.
+Kelly taught Religious Education at UUFSD for many years and has been on the UUFSD Pastoral Care Committee for the past six years.
 When she is not working at the hospital, she enjoys gardening and doing pilates and yoga.

 Ernie was born and raised in Stockton, CA. He has lived on the East coast in New Jersey, Maryland, and Delaware.
 He served two tours in Korea and one in Germany in the Army, as well as being stationed in Texas, Hawaii, and San Francisco.
 He has a Bachelor’s in Social Work from Sacramento State and a Master’s in Social Work from University of Southern California.
 He was in an advanced program in Child and Family Studies at Walter Reed Army Medical Center, studying family and play therapies.
 He is an Our Whole Lives program facilitator for K-12 through Adult curriculums.
 His wife of 30+ years is from China.
 They have a daughter (27) and a son (23).
 He enjoys Religious Education work, especially meeting with teens.
 He also enjoys photography and maintaining a healthy life style.
 He has lived in Oceanside since 2014.